 The scene emerged around the late 70s and made a few advances during the 80s, only to return underground.
 By the 90s, its presence was making its way into society.
 At the turn of the millennium the intimate, small raves of the nineties turned into parties attended by hundreds and hundreds of people.
 The demand called for bigger venues resulting in today’s festivals attended by hundreds of thousands.
-The phenomenon of web 2.0, the appearance of smartphones and social media applications had a major role in spreading the different genres of electronic music world wide.
-Analog equipment since have been translated into digital software that made the production part accessible to the masses.
-By now, almost every producer incorporates digital software into their production, while DJ’ing is mostly done with CDJ’s instead of analog turntables and vinyl records.
+The phenomenon of web 2.0, the appearance of smartphones and social media had a major role in spreading the different genres of electronic music world wide.
+Many analogue equipment since have been translated into digital software that made the electronic music production part accessible to the masses, while the prices of analogue equipment have skyrocketed and DJ-ing is mostly done with CDJ’s and USB sticks instead of records and analog turntables.

 I asked him about a year ago about his past, the present and about his future plans.

 Lost.Connection: You are not a novice to the electronic music scene.
-When did you get involved and why?
+When did you get involved and how?

 My mother is British and my father is from the paradise island of Mauritius, he came to the UK in the 60’s.
 We had our first real family holiday to Mauritius also in 1985.
 I fell in love with the island and on the last day of the 6 week holiday, I locked myself in a room and cried for ages and ages because I didn’t want to leave.
 I think a connection was made between me and the island during this time, a connection that would come calling my name again in 1991 when I decided to leave the UK to make a new life of my own as a young bachelor.
 By this time I had surpassed the hip hop era and transitioned through in to the acid house and techno scene.